sderosiaux/every-single-day-i-tldr/README.md

 - I'm writing articles on my [blog](https://www.sderosiaux.com/) about these topics.

+# 27-11-2022

+- https://stackoverflow.blog/2022/11/23/why-writing-by-hand-is-still-the-best-way-to-retain-information/ Why writing by hand is still the best way to retain information

 # 24-11-2022

 - https://medium.com/@eftal/keda-new-era-of-autoscaling-abf2d7f8aa85 KEDA: New Era of Autoscaling #kubernetes